Sitraka17/SQL/README.md

 The **ORDER BY** keyword sorts results according to the specified column or columns. **NULL** values will appear first in the result.

+""SQL is everywhere.

+Here are some quick tips from beginner to advanced you should know and be able to talk about in a SQL interview.

+Beginner
+- Be able to explain the different types of joins.
+I have sometimes seen this question asked by recruiters as a screener question just to make sure they want to pass you along
+- Know when HAVING is run in SQL's order of operations vs WHERE
+- Know the difference between UNION and UNION ALL

+Mid
+- Understand how to use a CASE statement inside of a SUM or COUNT function
+- Know at least 1-2 ways you could optimize a query and if you decide one of those answers will be put an index on the table..you should also know what the pros and cons of an index are
+- Be able to implement both a subquery and CTE, but use a CTE if you want to prove that you have good SQL habits

+Advanced
+- Know how to answer a problem with and without a window function.
+Usually you will need to implement a self join in order to imitate some window functions such as LAG and LEAD.
+- Understand and be able to explain what a correlated subquery is
+- Just reference that you would look at the query execution plan.
+They will be shocked you even know what that is.

+I would love to hear what questions you were asked your SQL interviews.
+Please share them below!""

 # Any Month
 |Mon|Tue|Wed|Thu|Fri|Sat|Sun|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|